rsmp-nordic/rsmp_website/pages/activities.md

 ![Organizational Structure](/assets/images/organization.png)

+## Meeting Summaries
+Stay updated by browing meeting summaries from the different RSMP Nordic groups at our [GitHub Discussions area](https://github.com/orgs/rsmp-nordic/discussions).

 ## User Group
 The RSMP Nordic User Group in a network for sharing knowledge about RSMP and its practical use.
 The user group also provide input to the technical working group.